samisbakedham/Clerici/ANONYMITY_NETWORKS.md

 --tx-proxy i2p,127.0.0.1:9000
 ```

-which tells `uttcd` that ".onion" p2p addresses can be forwarded to a socks
+which tells `clcd` that ".onion" p2p addresses can be forwarded to a socks
 proxy at IP 127.0.0.1 port 9050 with a max of 10 outgoing connections and
 ".b32.i2p" p2p addresses can be forwarded to a socks proxy at IP 127.0.0.1 port
 9000 with the default max outgoing connections.